Get festive with our kids' Christmas jumper knitting patterns

 Our festive knits are worked in Stylecraft Special DK, which comes in lots of bright and beautiful colours.
 Stick with our pick of pink and blue, or mix and match your favourite shades.
 The yarn is durable and machine washable, so it's ideal for hard-wearing, easy-care children's knits.

 Fun to make and a great way to practise your colourwork, we think these Christmas jumpers would be perfect for festive parties, family photos, and even the special day itself.
+Why not make an adorable matching set for siblings?

 What you need to know before casting on the Christmas jumper knitting patterns

-The pattern uses Gathered's standard knitting abbreviations, and there's also one extra term you'll see: Make bobble (K1, p1, k1) into next st, turn work, p3, turn work, k3tog
+Make bobble (K1, p1, k1) into next st, turn work, p3, turn work, k3tog

 We've used UK terminology in this pattern, but if you're in a different part of the world we can help with translation!
-Check out Gathered's yarn conversion chart and knitting needle sizes and conversion chart for all the details.
+Check out our yarn conversion chart and knitting needle sizes and conversion chart for all the details.

 The tension is 22 sts and 30 rows to 10cm (4in) over stocking stitch, using 4mm needles.
 Check out our guide on knitting tension squares to find out how to measure your tension accurately.